SimPyClassic/SimPyClassic/docs/source/Manuals/Manual.rst

 random times, queued at resource facilities, and may be interrupted by or interact in other ways with other processes and components.
 For example, Automobiles in a model of a gas station may have to queue while waiting for a pump to become available .
-One obtaining a pump it takes some time to fill before releasing the pump.
+Once obtaining a pump it takes some time to fill before releasing the pump.